jelknernvcc/ghcictwebsite/source/sections/webdev/projects/03_wordpress.md

 ## Submission Instructions
 This project is due by the beginning of class on:
-- A day: Monday, October 28
+- A day: Wednesday, October 30
-- B day: Wednesday, October 23
+- B day: Friday, October 25

 We will be presenting our websites in class that day, so late submissions cannot be accepted.